 An increased frequency of cases of direct harm to patients due to medicines shortages.

-Elevated costs of obtaining medicines under shortages.
+Costs of obtaining medicines under shortages are elevated.

 Medicines most frequently in short supply were antimicrobials (a particular concern given the drive to improve antimicrobial stewardship in order to reduce antimicrobial resistance).